-With her marriage over Alexandra Kent Lambeth (Kristy Swanson) decides to move back in to the brownstone that she grew up in.
-But it was as a child in that impressive building that her much loved aunt, Judith (Danette Mackay), was murdered and her mentally unstable mother, Evelyn (Jude Beny) was put in a sanatorium presumed to be guilty of the murder.
-And those mysteries start to haunt Alexandra, causing her to become unstable when she moves back in leading her to not only try and learn the truth surrounding her aunt's death but also solve other mysteries she unearths along the way.
-But in doing so she finds herself in danger as it seems someone doesn't want her learning what happened, the questing is who.
+With her marriage over Alexandra Kent Lambeth (Kristy Swanson - Dude, Where's My Car?) decides to move back in to the brownstone that she grew up in.
+But it was as a child in that impressive building that her much loved aunt, Judith (Danette Mackay), was murdered and her mentally unstable mother, Evelyn (Jude Beny), was presumed to be guilty of the murder and put in a sanatorium.
+And those mysteries start to haunt Alexandra, and a long with a secret attached to a pendant she becomes unsettled leading her to not only try and learn the truth surrounding her aunt's death but also solve other mysteries she unearths along the way.
+But in doing so she finds herself in danger as it seems someone doesn't want her to discover the truth, the question is who?

-The secret when it comes to "Forbidden Secrets" lies with Kristy Swanson as she has such a likeable persona it draws you in to the movie.
-But Swanson also has an acting style, an air about her which makes the character of Alexandra real but with a touch of not being real without delivering an over the top performance.
+The secret when it comes to "Forbidden Secrets" lies with Kristy Swanson as she has such a likeable persona it draws you in to this made for TV movie.
+But Kristy Swanson also has an acting style, an air about her which makes the character of Alexandra real but with a touch of not being real without delivering an over the top performance.
 And Swanson's performance stands out because those around her are generally more over the top with actors turning on the forced facial expressions and trying to be more melodramatic with their performances.

-What this all boils down to is that "Forbidden Secrets" is to be honest a typical early 21st century made for murder mystery.
+What this all boils down to is that "Forbidden Secrets" is to be honest a typical early 21st century made for TV murder mystery movie.
 But thanks to director Richard Roy keeping it ticking over and the casting of the likeable Kristy Swanson it ends up a watchable movie with few real groan moments.